On Efficient Range-Summability of Ideally IID Random Variables in Two or Higher Dimensions: Universal Algorithmic Framework

-In this section, we describe the universal algorithmic framework that can be instantiated to compute the sum of any 2D dyadic range in $O(\log^2\Delta)$ time and space.
-Interestingly, the time and the space complexities of computing any general 2D range-sum remain $O(\log^2\Delta)$, as we will explain shortly.
-This framework is simply to perform a 4-way-split procedure recursively on all ancestors (defined next) of the 2D dyadic range whose sum is to be computed (generated).
+In this section, we describe the universal algorithmic framework, for all target distributions that satisfy the aforementioned sufficient condition (which so far include only Gaussian and Poisson), that can be instantiated to compute the sum of any 2D dyadic range in $O(\log^2\Delta)$ time; its space complexities for providing the two aforementioned types of independence guarantees (mutual independence and $k$-wise independence) are the same as those of the 2D ERS-Gaussian solution.
+Interestingly, the time complexity of computing any general 2D range-sum remains $O(\log^2\Delta)$, as we will explain shortly.
+This framework is simply to perform a 4-way-split procedure recursively on all ancestors (defined next) of the 2D dyadic range whose sum is to be generated.
 In a 4-way-split procedure, we compute a 2D dyadic range-sum say $S[\vec{\mathbf{l}}, \vec{\mathbf{u}})$ by splitting the sum of its {\it lattice grandparent}, which is the unique (if it exists) 2D dyadic range that contains $[\vec{\mathbf{l}}, \vec{\mathbf{u}})$ and is twice as large along both horizontal and vertical dimensions, into four pieces.

 We illustrate this procedure by a tiny example (with universe size $\Delta=8$) shown in~\autoref{fig:4parents}.
 Our computation task is to generate the sum of the 2D dyadic range $[6,7)\times [6,8)$ that is shadowed and marked as region II in~\autoref{fig:4parents}.
 We call the region I + II its \emph{horizontal parent}, since it contains II and is twice as large in the horizontal dimension.
 Similarly, we call the region II + IV its \emph{vertical parent}.
 Its lattice grandparent is the union of the 4 regions I + II + III + IV.
 We refer to the horizontal and the vertical parents, and the lattice grandparent, of a 2D dyadic range as its \emph{direct generation ancestors} (DGAs).